gonewest818/cosbench/BUILD.md

 them.
 "Window -> Preferences -> Plug-in Development -> Target Platform", in "Target definitions", choose the active one, normally, it's "Running Platform".
 Selecting "Edit..." button to add required plugins.

 5. In COSBench, 3 folders under "dist" folder for plugins should be included: **main**, **osgi** and **osgi\libs**.
-After added those folders, then apply changes.
+Also, the folder "${eclipse_home} should be removed.
+After making these changes, apply changes.

 6. Those error signs should disappear, then the development environment is ready.

 7. After applied modifications on one project, just generate the plugins by right clicking the project, and select "export... -> Plug-in Development -> Deployable plugins and fragments", and set the "Directory" to "dist\osgi" folder.
 Then the plugins library will be placed at "dist\osgi\plugins" folder.

-8. One script called "pack.cmd" or "pack.sh" could help generate one delivable package by passing it the version number.
+8. One script called "pack.cmd" or "pack.sh" could help generate one deliverable package by passing it the version number.

 Debugging Environment